-Located 7.5km to the west of Rhynie, the Clashindarroch Wind Farm Extension proposal is for the erection of up to 22 wind turbines with an installed capacity of 6.6 megawatt (MW) each, a 50MW battery energy storage facility and associated infrastructure.
-At this early stage, blade tip heights of up to 200 metres are being considered for 13 of the turbines.
-The remaining 9 would have a proposed maximum blade tip height of up to 180m.
+Located 7.5km to the west of Rhynie, Clashindarroch Wind Farm Extension is a project of up to 21 wind turbines with an installed capacity of up to 6.6 megawatt (MW) each, a 50MW battery energy storage facility and associated infrastructure.
+When constructed, 13 of the turbines will have a blade tip height of up to 200 metres, whilst the remaining 8 will measure up to 180m to the tip of the blade.
 Extensive landscape studies have been undertaken to reduce visual impacts from a range of viewpoints.

 The site measures approximately 882 hectares which primarily consists of heather upland, managed as grouse moor.
 It adjoins the existing Clashindarroch Wind Farm to the west.